What is a gross rating point (GRP)?

 The definition of gross rating point (GRP)

-The base population is typically the largest measured population with reasonable access to the media source.
-To get an idea of the total population of a given audience, advertisers look at estimates of past performance of a chosen channel from market research and measurement groups (for linear TV, most commonly Nielsen).
+The total addressable population is typically the largest measured population with reasonable access to the media source.
+To get an idea of the total population of a given audience, advertisers look at estimates of past performance of a chosen channel from market research and measurement groups.

 What is a good gross rating point?

 When determining the GRPs you want out to achieve in a given media schedule, look at how much of your market you want to reach, and how many times you need to reach your audience to get them to act.
 GRPs are calculated slightly differently based on the medium, and GRP goals vary across verticals.
-In general, you should attempt to reach between 50-90% of your target market, and assume it will take at least three exposures for a viewer to act on an offer.
-New products require more frequency than established products, and complex products or products with a lot of competition will require more frequency.
+In general, you should attempt to reach between 50% and 90% of your target market, and assume it will take at least three exposures for a viewer to act on an offer.
+New products require more ad frequency than established products.
+Complex products or products with a lot of competition also require more ad frequency.

 Why is GRP important?